arunp77/Machine-Learning/Projects-ML/README.md

         ```
         This GitHub Actions workflow will be triggered on every push to the main branch, running your tests and build script.

+    > Replace the placeholder logic in the test script (test_model.py), model script (model.py), and build script (build.py) with your actual machine learning model, test logic, and any necessary build steps.

 **2. Continuous Deployment (CD):**